Upsy Downsy: Playsets

 The Happy Go-Round Playset features a dazzling three-car carousel.
 The cars in question are Bugabouts (similar to Tickle Pinkle's car, but in different colors), which are connected to the central umbrella support by a three-way axle, so that all the cars rotate around the wobbly platform at once.
 The Set also includes an extra-large Playland Mat, a Magic Bridge Clip, a streetlamp, a fence, an Upsy Downsy Daisy, and most importantly, exclusive Upsy patrons Foozie Woozie and Tingle Dingle.
+Tingle Dingle is a lovely pink Upsy with a tiny jingle bell tied to the ribbon in her purple pompom hair, and Foozie Woozie is an odd-looking green Upsy, who is shown in every source illustration (toy packaging, storybook appearances, Mattel Toy Catalogs) as wearing big black round framed spectacles.
+But for whatever reason, the toy released of Foozie Woozie came wearing a pair of Miss Information's stylized horn-rimmed glasses instead, to the detriment of the character's appearance.